vipulnaik/diet-exercise-health/notes/2023-11-09-upper-middle-left-gum-area-pain.md

 continued for a few days, till at least 2023-11-12, but it came up *only* when I was brushing that area or manually probed it with my tongue.

+There was no clear improvement for a few days; around 2023-11-15 to 2023-11-17 I started noticing clear improvements when probing with my tongue.